MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 > [!NOTE]
 > This capability is currently available in [developer preview](../resources/dev-preview/developer-preview-intro.md) only.

-Shared meeting stage allows meeting participants to interact with and collaborate on app content in real-time.
+Shared meeting stage allows meeting participants to interact with and collaborate on app content in real time.

 The required context is `meetingStage` in the app manifest.
-A prerequisite for this is to have the `meetingSidePanel` context.
-This enables **Share** in the meetingSidePanel.
+A prerequisite is to have the `meetingSidePanel` context and it enables **Share** in the meetingSidePanel.

 ![Share to stage during meeting experience](~/assets/images/apps-in-meetings/share_to_stage_during_meeting.png)